 34. Extra water for formula (if bringing)

-I combo feed my baby expressed milk and formula (read about my breastfeeding journey here), so we need water that we trust and have boiled and sanitized along with us.
+I combo fed my baby expressed milk and formula until he was 6.5 months old (read about my breastfeeding journey here), so we needed water that we trusted and had boiled and sanitized along with us.
 It’s best to store this in a clear container for TSA.
 Bring more than you think you’ll need, since you never know when there might be a delay.

-In a pinch we could, of course, buy bottled water at the airport, but I much prefer bringing my own.
+In a pinch one could, of course, buy bottled water at the airport, but I much prefer bringing my own.

 33. Portable changing pad

 Airports, and especially airplane bathrooms, are gross.
 We have our own changing pad rather than relying on there being disposable changing mats for the changing table.
-I have only come across those once in all of our flights!
+I have only come across those a few times in all of our flights!